(Mis)Uses of Technology

 Yeah, it's going to be annoying.
 It asks you whether or not any program has the right to adjust the registry.
 But you know what?
 Your computer will be MORE secure (as we all know a completely secure computer does not connect to the internet) and then get a good firewall, like zonealarm and only add programs you run normally to the exception list.
 This way, when some random piece of crapware tries to access the internet, you can say, "F**k you and die!"
 While clicking the remember this setting, & deny buttons.

-by whitey
+whitey says:

 Re: They all suck